top of page

 Evening

-• Dinner at Country Club bistro or back to camp for relaxed night
+• Dinner at the Country Club bistro or back to camp for a relaxed night.

 Day 5 – Day Trip South to Point Plomer